vlifesystems/rulehunter.com/content/docs/experiments.md

   - test
   - "household sewage"

+train:
   # The dataset to used to train the rule discovery process
-trainDataset:
+  dataset:
     # Describe a CSV dataset
     csv:
       # The name of the CSV file
       filename: "fixtures/flow.csv"
       # Whether the CSV file contains a header line
       hasHeader: true
       # What separator the CSV file is using
       separator:  ","
+  # When to run the experiment's train mode (default: !hasRun)
+  when: "!hasRunToday || sinceLastRunHours > 2"

+test:
   # An optional dataset used to test the rules generated from the train dataset
-testDataset:
+  dataset:
     # Describe an SQL connection
     sql:
       # The name of the driver to use (mssql, mysql, postgres, sqlite3)
       driverName: "mssql"
       # The details of the data source
       dataSourceName: "Server=127.0.0.1;Port=1433;Database=master;UID=sa,PWD=letmein"
       # An SQL query to run on the data source to create the dataset
       query: "select * from flow"
+  # When to run the experiment's test mode (default: !hasRun)
+  when: "!hasRunToday || sinceLastRunMinutes > 20"

 # The names of the fields to be used by Rulehunter